El salvador Country Commercial Guide

 The Quality Salvadoran System Law regulates the study, development, and application of standards; accreditation, technical regulation, and metrology; develops the capacity of professionals; and strengthens the material, financial, and human resources of the entities responsible for quality topics in the country.

-The head of the Quality Salvadoran System is the Quality National Council, which includes four specialized organizations: the Salvadoran Standardization Organization (OSN), Salvadoran Technical Regulation Organization (OSARTEC), and Salvadoran Accreditation Organization (OSA); and Metrology Investigation Center (CIM).
-In addition, there is the Administrative Office of the Salvadoran Quality System (OAC).
+The head of the Quality Salvadoran System is the Quality National Council, which comprises four specialized organizations: the Salvadoran Standardization Organization (OSN), the Salvadoran Technical Regulation Organization (OSARTEC), the Salvadoran Accreditation Organization (OSA), and the Metrology Investigation Center (CIM).
+Additionally, there is the Administrative Office of the Salvadoran Quality System (OAS).

 The OSN is responsible for: